 To deploy the Siddhi application, you need to run both the Streaming Integrator server and Streaming Integrator Tooling.
 The home directories of the Streaming Integrator server is referred to as

 <SI_HOME> and the home directory of Streaming Integrator Tooling is referred to as

-<SI_HOME>/bindirectory from the CLI, and issuing one of the following commands:
+<SI_HOME>/bindirectory from the CLI, and issuing the appropriate command based on your operating system:

 In the Streaming Integrator Tooling, click Deploy and then click Deploy to Server.

 The Deploy Siddhi Apps to Server dialog box opens as follows.